cfsamson/articles-atomics-in-rust/README.md

 **On the current CPU:**
 Any memory operation written after the `Acquire` access stays after it.
 It's meant to be paired with a `Release` memory ordering flag, forming a sort of a "memory sandwich".
 All memory access between the load and store will be synchronized with the other CPUs.

-On weakly ordered systems, this might result in using special CPU instructions before the `Acquire` operation, which forces the current core to process all messages in it's mailbox \(many CPUs have both serializing and memory ordering instructions\).
+On weakly ordered systems, this might result in using special CPU instructions before the `Acquire` operation, which forces the current core to process all messages in its mailbox \(many CPUs have both serializing and memory ordering instructions\).
 A _memory fence_ will most likely also be implemented to prevent the CPU from reordering memory access before the `Acquire` load.
 The Acquire operation will therefore be synchronized with modifications on memory done on the other CPUs.

 {% hint style="info" %}
 Memory fences

 Since this is the first time we encounter this term, let's not leave it alone assuming everybody knows what it is.
 A Memory fence is a **hardware** concept.
 The memory fence prevents the CPU from reordering instructions by forcing it to finish loads/stores to and from memory before the fence, thereby making sure no such operation _before_ the fence is reordered with any such operation _after_ it.

-To be able to separate between instructions only regarding reads, writes, or both, they're called different names.
+To be able to distinguish between instructions only regarding reads, writes, or both, they're called different names.
 A fence preventing both from being reordered is called a full fence.

 Let's take a quick look at some documentation from [Intels Developer Manual](https://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-vol-3a-part-1-manual.pdf) for one such full fence. \(it's abrreviated, and the emphasis is mine\)